unwireddevices/openwrt/README.md

 # openwrt
 OpenWRT patches for Unwired One board

-Patches were tested with OpenWRT 14.07 r47068.
-To download it, use *svn co -r 47068 svn://svn.openwrt.org/openwrt/branches/barrier_breaker openwrt*
+Patches were tested with OpenWRT 14.07 r48147.
+To download it, use *svn co -r 48147 svn://svn.openwrt.org/openwrt/branches/barrier_breaker openwrt*

+Run *cd openwrt && ./scripts/feeds update -a && ./scripts/feeds install -a* after downloading.

+Patches are splitted into separate files to make it easier to create your own configuration.
+If you are ok with Unwired One's default firmware configuration, it's ok to apply all patches at once.

 *patch -p0 &lt; unwired.patch* — adds Unwired One board to the list of targets.
 Run *touch target/linux/***/Makefile* after applying it.